cgaebel/NewLang/README.markdown

 Calling conventions will be undefined by default.
 This ensures the optimizer gets the best possible angle of attack on your code.

-There is a "pure" keyword.
+There is a `pure` keyword.
 If a function is pure and unannotated, emit a diagnostic.
 If a function is annotated pure and is not, terminate compilation.

-"const" stays.
+`const` stays.

 Anonymous structs are a thing; members can be either named, or accessed with array operators (tuples).
 A syntax still needs to be decided upon.
 It should